DeepanshuSarawagi/Terraform/11-Terraform-Provisioners-Null-Resources/README.md

 ## 1c. remote-exec Provisioner:

-The local-exec provisioner invokes a remote executable script after a terraform resource is created.
+The remote-exec provisioner invokes a remote executable script after a terraform resource is created.

 This invokes a process on the resource which can be used to execute configuration management tool or bootstrap a cluster.

 # 2. Null-Resource